awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.BackupRestore.md

 1. Associate an AWS Identity and Access Management \(IAM\) role with the option\.
 The IAM role must have access to an S3 bucket to store the database backups\.

-   That is, it must have as its option setting a valid Amazon Resource Name \(ARN\) in the format `arn:aws:iam::account-id:role/role-name`\.
+   That is, the option must have as its option setting a valid Amazon Resource Name \(ARN\) in the format `arn:aws:iam::account-id:role/role-name`\.
 For more information, see [Amazon Resource Names \(ARNs\)](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html#arn-syntax-iam) in the *AWS General Reference\.*

+   The IAM role must also have a trust relationship and a permissions policy attached\.
+The trust relationship allows RDS to assume the role, and the permissions policy defines the actions that the role can perform\.
+For more information, see [Manually creating an IAM role for native backup and restore](SQLServer.Procedural.Importing.md#SQLServer.Procedural.Importing.Native.Enabling.IAM)\.

 1. Associate the option group with the DB instance\.